Characterization of optimal carbon nanotubes under stretching and validation of the Cauchy-Born rule: Existence and stability: Proof of Theorem and Theorem

 Indeed, each bond not (approximately) parallel to $e_1$ is contained exactly in two cells.
 Each bond (approximately) parallel to $e_1$ is contained in four cells, twice in form of a bond in a hexagon, once as a bond left of a hexagon and once as a bond right of a hexagon.
 Moreover, angles with index $\lbrace 1,2\rbrace$ are contained exactly in one cell and angles with index $\lbrace 3,\ldots,10\rbrace$ are contained in exactly two cells.

 \textbf{Symmetrization of cells.} \BBB A basic cell is a configuration of eight points of $\mathbb{R}^3$.
-By $\boldsymbol{x}_{\rm kink}^\ell\in\mathbb{R}^{3\times 8}$ we denote the \emph{unstretched kink configuration}: a basic cell as found in the unstretched configuration $\mathcal{G}_{\alpha_\ell^{\rm us}}$ from Section \ref{sec: mainresults}, see \eqref{kink} below for the exact definition. \BBB Notice that the coordinates given in \eqref{kink} correspond to a convenient choice of a new reference orthonormal system in $\mathbb{R}^3$, to be often tacitly considered when working with a basic cell.
-Indeed, let be given a cell of the nanotube $\mathcal{G}_{\alpha_\ell^{\rm us}}$, where the eight points are ordered from $x_1$ to $x_8$ according to the convention of the previous subsection (see Figure \ref{cell}), \RRR in particular the points $x_3,x_4,x_5,x_6$ are numbered clockwisely with respect to an observer lying in the interior of the tube. \EEE \BBB We are fixing a new reference coordinate system as follows: we let the center of the cell be the origin, $e_1$ (axis direction) be the direction of $x_2-x_1$, $e_2$ the direction of $x_3-x_6$, and $e_3=e_1\wedge e_2$.
+By $\boldsymbol{x}_{\rm kink}^\ell\in\mathbb{R}^{3\times 8}$ we denote the \emph{unstretched kink configuration}: a basic cell as found in the unstretched configuration $\mathcal{G}_{\alpha_\ell^{\rm us}}$ from Section \ref{sec: mainresults}, see \eqref{kink} below for the exact definition. \BBB \PPP Notice that the coordinates given in \eqref{kink} correspond to a convenient choice of a new reference orthonormal system in $\mathbb{R}^3$. \EEE Indeed, \PPP consider \EEE a cell of the nanotube $\mathcal{G}_{\alpha_\ell^{\rm us}}$, where the eight points are ordered from $x_1$ to $x_8$ according to the convention of the previous subsection (see Figure \ref{cell}), \RRR in particular the points $x_3,x_4,x_5,x_6$ are numbered clockwisely with respect to an observer lying in the interior of the tube. \EEE \PPP We fix \EEE a new reference coordinate system as follows: we let the center of the cell be the origin, $e_1$ (axis direction) be the direction of $x_2-x_1$, $e_2$ the direction of $x_3-x_6$, and $e_3=e_1\wedge e_2$.
 Sometimes we will write $\mathbb{R}^2\times\{0\}$ for the plane generated by $e_1,e_2$.
 If $\boldsymbol{x}\in \mathbb{R}^{3\times 8}$ denotes a generic cell, possibly after a rigid motion we may always assume that, {\BBB with respect to the new reference system}, the second and third components of \RRR $(x_1+x_7)/2$, $(x_2+x_8)/2$ are zero \EEE and the points $x_4$, $x_5$ lie in a plane parallel to $\Rz^2 \times \lbrace 0 \rbrace$.

 A key step in our analysis will be to show that the minimization of the cell energy \eqref{eq: cell} can be reduced to a special situation with high symmetry.
 To this end, we introduce the \emph{symmetrization} of a cell.
 For $y = (y^1, y^2,y^3) \in \Rz^3$ we let $r_1 (y) := (-y^1,y^2,y^3)$ and $r_2 (y) := (y^1,-y^2,y^3)$.
 For the generic cell $\boldsymbol{x}= (x_1,\ldots,x_8) \in \Rz^{3 \times 8}$ we define the reflections